microsoft/frontend-bootcamp/step1-07/demo/README.md

 ### Updating TodoApp

 Our `TodoApp` doesn't take any props, but it does have state.
-We can use TypeSscript to define that as well.
+We can use TypeScript to define that as well.

 I've already imported `Todos`, and `FilterTypes` into the `TodoApp`, so we just need to add them to our class.
 We can even skip the 'interface', if we want to, and add them directly to the class.